 In a class, students with a range of abilities enjoy reading assistance tailored to that student’s level and hence can work independently in an engaging environment with Reading Assistant Plus (RA+) .
 This can be done whilst teachers plan their next lesson or can be done as a home reader to ensure flexible scheduling to fit your teaching day.

 Reading Assistant Plus (RA+) is the only reading aloud program that models the correct reading of a passage to students.
 Modelling correct reading is one of the principles of best practice for guided oral reading.

-The voice recognition technology built into Reading Assistant then provides an impersonal, judgment-free listener dedicated to listening solely to each student read aloud.
+The voice recognition technology built into Reading Assistant Plus (RA+) then provides an impersonal, judgment-free listener dedicated to listening solely to each student read aloud.

 The student’s reading progress is tracked.
 Their initial reading ability is recorded and can then be played back to them later, so they can personally witness their own progress.